Krishna-Sen-Programming-World/Wave-Mouse/README.md

 # Wave Mouse
-Here's a structured `README.md` file for your GitHub project.
-Feel free to modify any sections to better match your project's details and style!

 ## Overview
 This project leverages the MediaPipe library to recognize hand gestures for controlling mouse movements and keyboard shortcuts.
 Developed using React for web deployment and Flask as the backend, this application allows users to interact with their computers using hand gestures, making for an innovative and hands-free experience.